Bart to the Future: Plot

 The Simpsons drive to the park for a picnic but discover that it has been overrun by mosquitoes.
 While heading home, the family finds a Native American casino.
 Bart is turned away because he is 10 years old but is able to sneak in by hiding in ventriloquist Arthur Crandall's dummy case.
 During Crandall's performance at the casino, Bart bursts out of the case and gets caught by casino guards.
-He is sent to the casino manager's office, where the Native American manager shows him a vision of how his future will turn out if he does not change his ways.
+He is sent to the casino manager's office, where the Native American man shows him a vision of how his future will turn out if he does not change his ways.

-Thirty years into the future, Bart is a 40-year-old beer-drinking slacker trying to launch his music career after dropping out of the DeVry Institute.
+Thirty years into the future, Bart is a 40-year-old beer-drinking slacker trying to launch his music career after dropping out of DeVry Institute.
 He lives with his bandmate Ralph Wiggum in a beach cottage by the shore, where they are struggling to make ends meet and have resorted to mooching off Bart's parents and their neighbor Ned Flanders.
 The only gig Bart and Ralph can get is at a beach bar owned by Nelson Muntz, and even then, they are only paid in popcorn shrimp.
 The morning after their disastrous concert at Nelson's bar, Bart and Ralph find out that they have been evicted from their house.

 Meanwhile, 38-year-old Lisa becomes "the first straight female President of the United States", and moves into the White House, to where Bart quickly moves in and invites their parents to live in, and his antics prove a burden on Lisa's political activities, much to Lisa's discomfort.
 Homer uses the time to search for gold buried by Abraham Lincoln on the grounds of the White House.
 When he finally locates the "gold", it is in fact a chest with a scroll in it that Lincoln had written on explaining that his "gold" is "in the heart of every freedom-loving American."
 Homer does not appreciate the metaphor and angrily curses Lincoln; when present-day Bart asks the manager about this subplot, he claims that he needed filler after the main vision became "too thin".